Lake Havasu Arizona Houseboat Vacations and Spring Break Adventures

 • Kingman Arizona

-There are so many fun and interesting things to do in and around Lake Havasu but if your looking to get on the road for a while and experience the outskirts of town, one of the most popular "Day Trips" and destinations launched from Havasu City is Kingman Arizona.
+There are so many fun and interesting things to do in and around Lake Havasu, but if you're anxious to take a breather from the nautical experience, and in the mood to get back on the road to explore the outskirts of town, one of the most popular "Day Trips" and destinations launched from Havasu City is an excursion to sister municipality Kingman Arizona and surrounding vicinity.
 Approximately 60 miles to the northeast is where you'll find one of the most charming and typically "Western" cities in the area.
-Kingman, a bustling hub for residential and economic growth is experiencing a rapid transition from a small sleepy little rural town consisting of a mere few thousand people to a moderate sized city with many decades of improvement and growth potential ahead of it.
+Kingman, a perfectly situated, bustling hub for residential, commercial, and overall economic growth, is experiencing a rapid transition from previous designation as a small sleepy little rural town consisting of a few thousand people, to a moderate sized city with a generous population of tens of thousands with a positive outlook of many decades of improvement and growth potential ahead.

 Photo Courtesy of Ken Lund